-Washburne, a Republican, was the representative for Illinois's 3rd congressional district from 1865 to 1871.
+Washburne was the representative for Illinois’s 3rd congressional district and was a Republican.
+He served from 1865 to 1871.

 From Dec 1853 to Mar 1869, Washburne missed 967 of 4,794 roll call votes, which is 20.2%.
 This is on par with the median of 25.2% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.